Black History Month on ITV

 ITV is celebrating Black History Month this October with a new brand campaign, high profile documentaries with leading talent, the return of TV’s first comedy panel show about Black History, as well as engaging and awareness-raising strands across ITV’s daytime programmes, and curated collections on ITV Hub and BritBox, plus specially commissioned content for digital platforms.

 Commissioning Editor for the season, Satmohan Panesar, said:

 “Building on last year's celebrations, Black History Month returns to ITV this October.
 Featuring a range of engaging documentaries from some of our highest profile talent; through their personal stories, the films will explore what it means to be black in Britain today.
 We’re also really pleased that Sorry, I Didn’t Know returns, which is a brilliant and entertaining showcase of diverse talent.

 Continuing our commitment to diversity off screen during the season, we're delighted to be working with DocHearts and Uplands Television, who are making their first films for ITV as part of the season, and continuing to develop diverse production talent at TriForce Productions and TwoFour on their Black History Month commissions.”

-will.i.am: The Blackprint is a one-hour documentary for ITV that follows global superstar will.i.am’s personal and timely exploration of what it means to be Black and British, in the country he calls his second home.
+ITV will air will.i.am: The Blackprint, a one-hour documentary that follows global superstar will.i.am’s personal and timely exploration of what it means to be Black and British, in the country he calls his second home.